 - Water and wastewater

-- Food grade dry or liquid bulk
+- Food-grade dry and liquid bulk

-Overfill protection systems typically involve four essential components—an electronic sensor, bottom sensors, an electric socket, and a rack monitor.
+Overfill protection systems typically involve four essential components: an electronic sensor, bottom sensors, an electric socket, and a rack monitor.

 Typically attached to manhole covers, electronic sensors detect dry or wet conditions at the top of a storage tank.
-The bottom sensors of an overfill protection system are used to recognize when a tank is empty or near empty.
-Electronic sockets are installed on the exterior bottom of tankers.
+The bottom retain sensors of an overfill protection system are used to recognize when a tank is empty or near empty.
+Electronic sockets are installed on the exterior base of tankers.
 They are electronically connected to the interior sensors and include a physical grounding for the prevention system.
 Lastly, cables connect the rack monitor component to the tanker socket.

 There are several reasons compartments can overfill, including: